nvda-es/devguides_translation/original_docs/w10addoninternals.md

 * People: announcing first suggestion when looking for a contact.
 * Sets: announcing currently active tab and its position when switching between app tabs.
 * Settings: selectively announce various status information, provide correct labels for certain controls.
-* Shell Experience Host: work around some UIA state information mismatch.
+* Shell Experience Host: work around some UIA state information mismatch and announce item status in Action Center.
 * Skype (modern): commands to move to various Skype controls, commands to read recent messages, suppress extraneous text from new messages.
 * Store: announce needed information when live region changed event is fired by some controls, aliases to support old and new Store versions (the old alias, winstore_mobile, is no more).